The Definitive Guide to Buying Leather Furniture

 Kiln-dried hardwoods are the traditional choice for high-quality furniture frames.
 The kiln-drying process removes nearly all the moisture from the wood, which prevents twisting and warping.
 Most high-end furniture manufacturers even go one step further and use knot-free wood which helps with the life of the frame.

 Furniture made from quality hard woods—such as oak, walnut, ash, or maple—is more expensive.
 But it lasts longer and can handle more abuse.
-Softwoods are better suited for decorative furniture or none at all.
+Softwoods are better suited for decorative furniture.

 In recent years, furniture made with high-quality plywood has been getting more and more respect from manufacturers and retailers alike.
 Plywood is an engineered wood made by gluing layers of lumber together under high pressure.
-It can be quite strong.
+It can be quite strong and less expensive.
+Many medium end furniture manufacturers are starting to use this in replacement of solid hardwood frames.

 Whether your furniture frame is made of kiln-dried hardwood or plywood, the thicker it is, the sturdier it will be.
 For hardwoods, you want at least 1¼” lumber or thicker.
 For plywood, it needs to be 11 layers or more.